12 fallacies that should be avoided when constructing arguments

 Inappropriate use of authority

-In scientific articles, all papers will only be judged by the quality of the content and not by who the authors are (whether the authors are PhD students, professors or noble laurates).
+In scientific articles, all papers will only be judged by the quality of the content and not by who the authors are (whether the authors are PhD students, professors or noble laureates).

-So, do not expect that by putting a “big name” as one of the authors of an article, the “big name” will increase the quality or increase the change of the article to be accepted in a journal or conference.
+So, do not expect that by putting a “big name” as one of the authors of an article, the “big name” will increase the quality or increase the chance of the article being accepted in a journal or conference.

 Based on tradition or common belief (instead of factual evidences)

-It is important that in scientific paper, all arguments should be based on factual data instead of based on, for examples, some common practices, methods, cost reduction or time saving.
+It is important that in a scientific paper, all arguments should be based on factual data instead of based on, for example, some common practices, methods, cost reduction or time saving.

 For example, we cannot say “The experiment parameters are set to have two-level each.
 Because, with only two-level for each parameter, the number of experiment runs can be minimised”.
-In this sentence, the argument is not valid because the selection of number of parameter level is not based on a scientific fact.
+In this sentence, the argument is not valid because the selection of several parameter levels is not based on a scientific fact.

-The argument should be written as “The experiment parameters are set to have two-level each.
-Because, the two-level represent the minimum and maximum range of the operating parameters.
-Form these two-level parameters for the experiment, interaction (non-linear) effects between the parameters can be estimated”.
+The argument should be written as “The experiment parameters are set to have two levels each.
+Because the two levels represent the minimum and maximum range of the operating parameters.
+From these two-level parameters for the experiment, interaction (non-linear) effects between the parameters can be estimated”.

-In this sentence, the reason of the level selection is based on a justified theory.
+In this sentence, the reason for the level selection is based on a justified theory.

 Inappropriate generalisation of conclusion

-All arguments written as conclusion in scientific articles should be less or equal to the number of facts from which the conclusion is based on.
+All arguments written as conclusion in scientific articles should be less or equal to the number of facts on which the conclusion is based.
 We should never write an argument “more” than factual data we have.

-For example, when we have results only from experiment at specific condition, let say the experiment was performed at pressure level between 10 MPa and 100 MPa.
+For example, when we have results only from experiments at a specific condition, let's say, the experiment was performed at a pressure level between 10 MPa and 100 MPa.
 Hence, we cannot generalise the results to be valid for other conditions outside the pressure range set in the experiment.
 Unless, we have some scientific proves or theories that can justify the generalisation.

-The unscientific generalisation of a conclusion from limited results is one of the common reasons of an article to be rejected in journal submission.
+The unscientific generalisation of a conclusion from limited results is one of the common reasons for an article to be rejected in a journal submission.

 Lack of Causality

-When writing arguments from, let say, two type of data, it is very important that we should also look at the causality relation between the two data and not only the statistical numbers calculated form the two data set, such as statistical correlation value.
+When writing arguments from, let's say, two types of data, it is very important that we should also look at the causality relation between the two data and not only the statistical numbers calculated from the two data sets, such as statistical correlation value.

 For example, when we have two data sets: the daily humidity in a city within a month and the daily exchange rate within the same month.